petru-braha/class-genetic-algorithms/src/program/brainstorm.md

 	- sample number (30)
 	- precision (5)
 	- number of threas
-	- dimension (30, 100)
+	- dimension (5, 10, 30, 100)
-	- setting (best, first, worst)
+	- strategy (best, first, worst, sa)

 - function
 	- minimum
 	- maximum
 	- implementation

-- algorithm
-	- hill climbing
-	- simulated anneling

-- threads
 - clock
 - printer
+- threads
+- random numbers
 - bitstring
-- random numbers

 ## details:

-- heuristic executions == 24 == 4 functions * 2 dimensions * 3 improvement types * 2 algorithm type
+- heuristic executions == 64 == 4 functions * 4 strategy_types * 4 dimensions
 	- each has a SAMPLE_NUMBER == 30
-		- each has N values
+		- each has 10.000 iterations
 			- each has dimension numbers
+	- this number is not representative for the amount of time used by the algorithm
+	- the different dimensions will have a major impact on time complexity

 - ceil(log2(N)) == nr of bits per dimension / number